-Posted: August 2, 2019
+Posted: November 25, 2019

-Organization: Legislative Service Bureau
+Organization: Legislative Council

 How to Apply:

 Online applications only are being accepted through the State of Michigan’s NEOGOV system at https://www.governmentjobs.com/careers/michigan.
-Applicants must include the following two items as separate attachments in their online application in order to be considered: 1) cover letter outlining interest and qualifications, and 2) resume.The deadline to apply is 5 p.m.
-Monday, August 26, 2019.
+Applicants must include the following three items as separate attachments in their online application in order to be considered: 1) cover letter outlining interest and qualifications, 2) resume, and 3) copy of college transcripts.The deadline to apply is 10:00 am on Monday, December 16, 2019.

 Current Legislative Council employees who wish to apply should contact the LSB Human Resources Office at email@example.com or call 517-373-9643.